sorat0mo/sorat0mo/README.md

 ### Where to find me

-I am reachable through e-mail and Github.
+I am reachable through Github.
 I have more private channels, but I don't disclose them to strangers.

 ### Useless stats